thatonepuggo/tf2gpt/readme.md

 lets people in source games run ";ask" to ask an ai a question.

 # how to run
+you need the python packages rcon and python-dotenv but i forgot to add a requirements.txt

 first off, add these lines to your `tf/cfg/autoexec.cfg`:
 ```cfg